 |13 day mission, 11 days spent at station||15 day mission, 13 days spent at station|

 On 2016 March 21, an official Chinese statement declared that telemetry services with Tiangong-1 had ceased.
 Based on The Aerospace Corporation’s analysis of Two-Line Element set data from the JSpOC, the last orbital adjustment for Tiangong-1 was made in December 2015.
 Likewise, amateur satellite trackers have been tracking Tiangong-1 and claim it has been orbiting uncontrolled since at least June 2016.
 On 2016 September 14, China made an official statement that they predict Tiangong-1 will reenter the atmosphere in the latter half of 2017.
-It was not mentioned whether the reentry was controlled or uncontrolled.
+China later updated its prediction via an announcement to the UN’s Committee on Peaceful Uses of Outer Space on December 8, 2017.
+It was not mentioned whether the reentry was to be targeted or remain uncontrolled.

 Where will Tiangong-1 reenter?